-Center-Swing Doors with Inswing
+Center Swing Entry Doors with Inswing

-Center swing center doors refer to what is commonly known as triple doors, the term “inswing” means the traditional style which opens into the house.
-Standard nominal measurements for such doors are 7-1/2 feet, 8 feet, or nine feet wide and either the standard 6’8” tall for most rooms or 8′ tall for rooms with raised ceilings.
+Center swing doors with inswing refer to a front door that is also commonly known as the triple door.
+The term “inswing” refers to the fact that this is a traditional style of door that opens into a space.
+Standard nominal measurements for front doors like this are 7.5 feet, eight feet, or nine feet wide, and either the standard six foot eight inches tall for most standard rooms or eight feet tall for rooms with raised ceilings.

-Center-Swing Doors with Outswing
+Center Swing Entry Doors with Outswing

 Double Door with Venting Sidelights

 The double door with venting sidelights consists of two doors built into a single door opening.
 This door type allows for the use of one door on a daily basis, or for both to be opened as an invitation to guests or to allow room for bringing furniture through the door opening.
 Thin windows decorate either side of this type of exterior door, and these door windows also typically stand at the same height as the door itself.

 Venting sidelights on either side of a door frame can be opened to let in fresh air.

 Entry Door: Front Door Frames and Panel Doors

 Framed doors, or panel doors, are the typical contoured doors most people expect to see as the exterior main entrance to a house, and as interior doors as well.
 These types of doors offer several different contours to add strength and cosmetic appeal to their design.
 There are different sizes of panel doors available, but typically about 32-34 inches is appropriate for the door openings found in older houses.

 New build homes, however, must have wider (36 inch, or three foot) door frame, as they are required to allow for handicap access to a space.